 Write caching works differently depending on the VPLEX type.
 With vplex local and metro, while writes are cached in the VPLEX, a write will not be marked as complete until it is successfully written to both back end storage arrays.
 Because VPLEX Geo can potentially have elongated response times from the remote cluster, a write is acknowledged completed when it is cached.

-Three types of VPLEX configuration exist.
+Several types of VPLEX configuration exist.

 For configuration details see the VPLEX configuration page